Landscaping - Snow Blower

 - Disengage all clutches before starting an engine.

-- Use only approved extension cords and receptacles when starting units equipped with an electric starter.
+- Use only approved extension cords and receptacles when operating an electric machine or when starting units equipped with an electric starter.

 - DO NOT connect electric starter cord to any wiring system that is not a three-wire grounded system.